TedHusted/awake/awake.md/awake.md

 	Titan: Affirmative.

-	Alisi: As you can see, the classified document says that the Vanir have been protecting Terra for a thousand years.
-When the Terrans meet three criteria, the Vanir will reveal themselves and ask if the planet is ready to join the league of worlds.
+	Alisi: As you can see, the classified document says that the Vanir have been protecting Terra from other extraterrestrial species.
+When the Terrans meet three criteria, the Vanir will reveal themselves and ask if the planet is ready to join the League of Worlds.

 The three criteria are